 We soon realized through many iterations that the strongest feature of these floats was in the fabric itself.
 We then decided to push forward and create the most interesting floats, which let enough light through, and created the most interesting effect.

 Footprint 3d is a footwear startup co-founded by myself and two other Industrial Designers; Matt Flail, and Tim Ganter.
-Since our inception we have been prototyping footwear with a focus in 3d printing, in order to offer a mass customized business model.
-We have raised 40k to date, and will continue to develop our own line of footwear, with hopes of becoming the best fitting footwear brand.
+Together we have created a systematic approach to making mass-customized footwear with the hopes of launching in the near future.
+Utilizing several different modeling programs we are able to create complex 3d patterns which save weight and provide unique physical characteristics.
+We have raised 40k to date, and will continue to develop our line of footwear, with hopes of becoming the best fitting footwear brand.

 Dec 2015 Autodesk University Presentation